MeticulousDataDetective/google-data-analytics-capstone-cyclistic-project/README.md

 ## 📁 Repository Contents

 - `/data/` – Cleaned and/or raw trip data (if included)
-- `/scripts/` – R scripts used for cleaning and analysis
+- `/scripts/` – R script used for cleaning and analysis
 - `/visualizations/` – Tableau dashboards and visualization exports
 - `Cyclistic Case Study Report.pdf` – Final case study report with insights and recommendations